gautamnankani/prometheus-grafana-Kubernetes/README.md

-# Promethheus and Grafana on Kubernetes Cluster
+# Prometheus and Grafana on Kubernetes Cluster

 ## Repo Structure: